spacecraft-repl/spacecraft-repl.github.io/markdown/whitepaper.md

 - forward requests to the appropriate container
 - destroy a session and its associated container

 Since implementing the above features requires flexibility and customization, we opted out of using an established proxy server such as Nginx.
-Instead, we chose to built our reverse proxy from scratch using VanillaJS, with only the following essential libraries to help us get started:
+Instead, we chose to build our reverse proxy from scratch using Vanilla JavaScript, with only the following essential libraries to help us get started:
 - [node-http-proxy](https://github.com/nodejitsu/node-http-proxy) to forward both HTTP and WebSocket requests
 - [Dockerode](https://github.com/apocas/dockerode), a Node.js Docker API to work with containers